AustinAres2007/DeveloperJoe/README.md

 * If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.3.5
+## Release Notes 1.3.6

-1. Bug reporting channel configuration added
+1. More user friendly configuration.
+(Also makes it easier to store private config when pushing to git)

-## Todo 1.3.5
+## Todo 1.3.6

-None atm
+Setup config checking within `joe.py`